Protect Your Constitutional Rights In the face of DWI Charges or Employment Discrimination REACH OUT NOW

 Secondly, the tests the Officer will instruct you to perform are designed to divide your attention among physical and mental tasks, thereby increasing the odds that you will make mistakes.
 Even minor mistakes can cost you.

-The National Highway Transportation Safety Administration (NHTSA) has approved three field sobriety tests, commonly referred to as the Standardized Field Sobriety Tests (SFST).
+The National Highway Transportation Safety Administration (NHTSA) has three approved field sobriety tests, commonly referred to as the Standardized Field Sobriety Tests (SFST).
 They are: 1) the Horizontal Gaze Nystagmus test; 2) the Walk-and-Turn test; and 3) the One-Leg-Stand test.

 It has been argued, and research suggests, that the SFSTs are designed for failure.
 A sober person could fail the Walk-and-Turn test or the One-Leg-Stand test for any number of reasons, including preexisting injuries and/or medical conditions, unfamiliarity with the tests, exhaustion, etc., or even due to the Officer's own failure in either properly instructing the suspect or the Officer's own subjective grading of the performance.